nicosommi/gddify/README.md

 *What happens with files with no comment support?
 We use a intermmediate file.*
 For example, for package.json, you can maintain a package.js that, using the provided jsonification command, compiles that js to package.json automatically.
 You can see how it's done by looking the swComponent.json for this repo.
 You can configure blocks to jsonificate, copy or move their files after the synchronization occurs.

-*How can I get help/support/new features?
-Contact me.*
-You can either send me an email to nicosommi@gmail.com or visit my company website http://www.integracionesagiles.com I'm an enterpreneur and a open source developer.

 <!-- endph -->
 <!-- ph qualityAndCompatibility -->